-Situated on the South- West of the state of Gujarat, Surat today is known for its textiles and diamonds.
+Situated on the south-west of the state of Gujarat, Surat today is known for its textiles and diamonds.
 Beneath all this pomp and glitter lies a city of great historical significance and glory.

-In 990AD, the name of Surat was Suryapur-the city of Sun God.
+In 990 AD, the name of Surat was Suryapur—city of Sun God.
 Then the Parsis settled here by the 12th century.
-Later, Surat was as a part of the Western Chalukya empire till it got invaded by Qutubuddin Aibak.
+Later, Surat was as a part of the Western Chalukya Empire till it got invaded by Qutubuddin Aibak.

 It became a commercial hub of India and an imperial mint was established here.
 Surat port became the departure place for the Mecca—bound Muslim pilgrims for Hajj.
 During the British period, the ships of East India Company started mooring in this port.

-Surat is renowned as an important center of diamond and textile businesses in the world.
+Surat is renowned as an important centre of diamond and textile businesses in the world.
 In Surat, 92% of all the diamonds in the world market are cut and polished.
-It is called as the "Embroidery capital of India" as it houses the maximum number of embroidery machines in any city in India.
+It is called the Embroidery capital of India as it houses the maximum number of embroidery machines in any city in India.

 It has also ranked fourth in a global study of fastest growing cities in the world.
 Due to these business aspects, this city is considered as the commercial capital of Gujarat.

-Diamonds of Surat
+Diamonds Of Surat

 Surat has a tropical savanna climate.
 The climate here is highly influenced by the presence of the Arabian Sea.
-It receives heavy rainfall from late June till end of September.
+It receives heavy rainfall from late June till the end of September.
 The summer begins in early March and lasts till June.

 April and May are the hottest months.
 October and November experience a return of high temperatures till late November.
 Winter starts in December and ends in late February.

 The city has the SMSS bus service.
 These buses use CNG fuel and contain LCD screens with every detail of the journey.